SAP-docs/contribution-guidelines/docs/contributing/README.md

 In some cases, we want to make it possible for you to contribute by providing small amounts of content.
 We're not asking or expecting you to provide large amounts of content; rather, we're opening up the opportunity for you to to contribute to SAP documentation by offering content such as:

-- corrections to typos that you spot
+- Corrections to typos that you spot.
-- the rewording of a phrase or sentence for clarity
+- The rewording of a phrase or sentence for clarity.
-- the addition of information or context to qualify or increase accuracy
+- The addition of information or context to qualify or increase accuracy.

 If you spot something that's missing, incorrect, lacking clarity or requiring more context, you can of course provide feedback via an issue, and ask us to address it.